Works that can be carried out through permitted development

 Adding an extension to your house

-If you want to add an extension to your house, you might not need planning permission depending on a number of things.
+If you want to add an extension to your house, you might not need an application for planning permission depending on a number of things.

 Check to see if your extension meets the rules for permitted development.